 Branson and Musk likely received some of their entrepreneurial drive and skill traits from their respective mothers.
 In fact, research suggests that the parents of entrepreneurs, whether natural or adoptive, have a lot to do with their kids’ career choices and business success.

 How your upbringing helps make you an entrepreneur

 Research conducted by George Holden at Southern Methodist University found that the way children turn out can be determined to a large degree by the day-to-day decisions made by the parents who guide that child’s growth.
 This influence can be positive or negative and, according to Holden, typically occurs in four complex and dynamic ways.

-- Parents initiate trajectories, sometimes trying to steer their child in a preferred developmental path based on either the parents’ preferences or their observations of the child’s characteristics and abilities, such as enrolling their child in a class, exposing them to people and places, or taking a child to practices or lessons;
+- Parents initiate trajectories, sometimes trying to steer their child in a preferred developmental path based on either the parents’ preferences or their observations of the child’s characteristics and abilities, such as enrolling their child in a class, exposing them to people and places, or taking them to practices or lessons.

-- Parents also sustain their child’s progress along trajectories with encouragement and praise, by providing material assistance such as books, equipment or tutoring, and by allocating time to practice or participate in certain activities;
+- Parents also sustain their child’s progress along trajectories with encouragement and praise; by providing material assistance, such as books, equipment or tutoring; and allocating time to practice or participate in certain activities.

 - Finally, parents react to child-initiated trajectories.